starwolf0320/web3-interview-preparation/README.md

     </ul>
 </details>
 <details>
-  <summary>In which two scenarios a fallback function defined as payable get called in Solidity?</summary>
+  <summary>In which two scenarios a fallback function (defined as payable) gets called in Solidity?</summary>
     <ul>
       <li>
         A contract receives only ether and no data (msg.data)